 - If English is not your native language, and you are not from an exempt country, you must demonstrate English proficiency.

 - Three letters of recommendation

-- Statement of Purpose: Teaching anywhere is a privilege.
-Teaching in urban or rural contexts is not only a privilege but a calling.
+- Statement of Purpose: Teaching is both a calling and a daily challenge.
 In a 750-word essay, describe why you are well-suited to this challenge.

 Once all documents have been received, a face-to-face interview will be scheduled with you by the Education Department.
 A criminal background check that includes fingerprinting, at the candidate’s expense, is also required.

 This program is an online program with mandatory in-person meetings.
 Admitted students will not be able to obtain a student (F-1) visa to pursue the degree.
 Students living abroad are unable to complete this program online in their home country.
 Other nonimmigrant visa holders currently in the United States please contact the Center for Global Engagement at [email protected].

 The program has rolling admissions and reviews completed applications each month.
 Application deadlines are as follows: